Weav3r/aw_router/README.md

 `aw_router` provides dedicated mechanisms for handling routes that don't match or for unhandled exceptions during request processing.

+Note: The router runs each request inside a Dart Zone and tracks the latest AwRequest.
+If middleware/handlers create new requests via `req.copyWith(...)`, the Zone keeps a reference to that latest instance.
+When `onError` is invoked, it receives this freshest request, even after awaits.

+Best practice: prefer `req.copyWith(...)` (or `req.withContext(...)`) when modifying a request inside the pipeline.
+Constructing `AwRequest(...)` manually won’t update the Zone-held reference.

 ### Custom 404 Not Found Handler

 Use `router.onNotFound()` to specify a custom handler for requests that don't match any registered route: